atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 <div class="border clearfix padding-1">
 {% include grid-2col-lefttextboldstd-rightimg.html
 text-title="Vertical Grab Bar (ICC A117.1 Standard)"
-text= "The <span class=\"text-italic\">ICC A117.1 Standard for Accessible and Usable Buildings and Facilities</span>, which is referenced by the International Building Code, requires an 18\" min. vertical grab bar at water closets.
-The ADA Standards do not require this grab bar but allow a second grab bar to be within the 12\" clearance above the horizontal grab bar (§609.3) if there is a separation of 1½\" min." img-file= "chapter6/toilet-rooms/19.jpg" img-alt= "water closet with vertical grab bar above the horizontal side grab bar"
+text= "The <span class=\"text-italic\">ICC A117.1 Standard for Accessible and Usable Buildings and Facilities</span>, which is referenced by the International Building Code, requires an 18&Prime; minimum vertical grab bar at water closets.
+The ADA Standards do not require this grab bar but allow a second grab bar to be within the 12&Prime; clearance above the horizontal grab bar (§609.3) if there is a separation of 1½&Prime; minimum" img-file= "chapter6/toilet-rooms/19.jpg" img-alt= "water closet with vertical grab bar above the horizontal side grab bar"
 %}